Week 1

 Data Presentation: What are the several tools to present this data so that it is meaningful?

 Data Analysis: How do we analyze this data?
-What evidence/information/results can we get by analyzing the data?
-How do we use the results of the analysis?
+What evidence/information/results can we get by analyzing the

 Data Interpretation: After analyzing the data, do we need to use our results to make the right decision and the right conclusion?